Madam Walker Legacy Center: Preservation and restoration

 "By the late 1970s the Walker Building stood nearly abandoned" and faced demolition, with only Walker Manufacturing Company remaining housed in the building.
 A "group of Indianapolis citizens recognized the structure's rich history" and began a project to preserve the aging building.
 Although the exact date is not known, it is believed that the theater remained closed from 1978 or 1979 until its restoration was completed and it reopened in 1988.

 The Madam Walker Building Urban Life Center, an incorporated not-for-profit organization that formed in 1979, "purchased the building from the Walker Manufacturing Company and began planning for its restoration" with the intention of reestablishing the facility as a cultural center and encouraging economic enterprise.
 The site was listed on the Indiana Register of Historic Sites and Structures and added to the National Register of Historic Places in 1980.
 In 1982 the organization's articles of incorporation were amended to reflect its new name, the Madam Walker Urban Life Center.

 The first phase of the restoration, which housed offices and the Grand Casino Ballroom, was completed in 1983.
 A $2.5 million capital campaign raised funds to restore the Walker Theatre with a present-day seating capacity of 935.
 The influence of African art forms in A'Lelia Walker's original design concept is apparent throughout the restored theatre.
 Financial support for the restoration came from Lilly Endowment and others donors.
 In October 1988, the Walker Theatre reopened in the fully restored Walker Building under the management of the Madam Walker Urban Life Center.
 The Urban Life Center also collaborated on two office structures along Indiana Avenue: Walker Plaza, built in 1989, and 500 Place, which was completed in 1992.
 The building was designated as a National Historic Landmark on July 17, 1991.
 In 1996 the Madam Walker Urban Life Center was renamed the Madam Walker Theatre Center to better reflect the organization's purpose.

 Indiana University and Indiana University – Purdue University Indianapolis announced in early 2018 its partnership with the Madam Walker Theatre Center to preserve and restore the historic building.
-When the planned renovations are completed in 2019, IU and IUPUI will offer new programming at the site to continue the center's "mission of education, empowerment, entertainment, and the celebration of cultural diversity," as well as serving the local community and assuring the site's economic viability.
 A grant of more than $15.3 million from the Lilly Endowment will provide the funding for the building's renovation and its transitional operations.
 The facility will also be renamed the Madam Walker Legacy Center.